-I recently moved to the Portage Park neighborhood, near Six Corners, on Chicago’s Far Northwest Side and was surprised to find that my zip code change not only gave me a new address, but also somehow gave me a new identity.
+I recently moved to the Portage Park neighborhood, near Six Corners, on Chicago’s Far Northwest Side.
+My zip code change not only gave me a new address, but a new identity.
 Chicago neighborhoods each have a unique character that seems to attach itself to you once you become a resident.
 People in Chicago really have neighborhood pride.
 Often the affect of your neighborhood on you manifests slowly, perhaps without notice like the adoption of a colloquial accent, yet in my recent case it came on abruptly and without warning.

 I heard a friend and colleague use the term “Six Corners” in reference to Wicker Park and even though I hadn’t even heard of Portage Park until my Craigslist apartment search landed me here a few months ago, strangely, I was offended.
 Six Corners isn’t in Wicker Park, it’s in Portage Park, I thought.
 There are banners proclaiming so all over the place.
 And, more so, the history proves it.
 So why were so many people calling the intersection of North, Damen and Milwaukee, “Six Corners?”
 I decided to look into the debate and find the history behind the “real” Six Corners.

 First of all the “real” Six Corners is in fact the intersection of Irving Park, Cicero and Milwaukee.
-In the heart of the Portage Park neighborhood, this intersection developed as a business district starting all the way back in 1841 with Dickinson’s Inn.
+This intersection is the heart of the Portage Park neighborhood.
+It developed as a business district all the way back in 1841 with Dickinson’s Inn.
 The inn or tavern was owned by Chester Dickinson, who later became the town’s first supervisor, and has some legendary history from rumors of Abraham Lincoln staying there to stories of drunken town planning.
 Sadly in 1929 the Dickinson Inn, then Chicago’s oldest brick building, was torn down to make way for a commercial block.

-Recently, however Wicker Park has succeeded Portage Park in claiming the title of most visited commercial district in Chicago outside of downtown and in fact has its own intersection of six corners at North, Damen and Milwaukee.
-The booming retail industry in the trendy west side neighborhood is certainly reminiscent of the “real” Six Corners past history, while Six Corners itself has met a substantial decline in its own retail economy.
+Recently, however Wicker Park has supplanted Portage Park as the most visited commercial district outside of downtown.
+It even has its own intersection of six corners at North, Damen and Milwaukee.
+The booming retail industry in the trendy west side neighborhood is certainly reminiscent of the “real” Six Corners past.
+By contrast, while Six Corners itself has met a substantial decline in its own retail economy.
 Not surprisingly though, the two neighborhoods bear other striking similarities to one another especially in their built environment.
 Both have dominant bank buildings on one corner of the six, the Noel State Bank Building in Wicker Park and the Bank of America Building in Portage Park.
 They even each have a historic People’s Gas Light & Coke Co. building.

 Despite this recent economic shift, its nice to know my gut instinct to defend the Six Corner’s name is backed by some impressive roots.
 Chicagoans have a strong sense of pride, so it is no wonder that long time Chicago natives in Portage Park are in a tizzy over the recent adoption of “Six Corners” by the young transplant residents of Wicker Park.
 To me it is clear this is a debate less over a name than it is over identity.
 And since I now consider myself a Portage Parkian, let us keep Six Corners and the Wicker Parkians can keep its other nickname: “the Crotch.”